Nirmit73/slash-group80/INSTALL.md

 ## Install Required Dependencies
 The program relies on certain libraries to run.
 These can be easily installed by running ```pip install -r requirements.txt``` from inside the root of the project.

+Google chrome is required to be installed on the user's computer in order to use SLASH.
+This is due to the webscraping package Selenium requiring a browser driver.